tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 ```

 ## HyperOpt
 Framework for advanced hyperparameter tuning.
 Instead of discrete values (like in ParamGrid) we can specify ranges and algorithm is using various techniques to find best values.
-Also HyperOpt is trying to parallelize the process using SparkTrials - eg. it can run multiple models in parallel on different machines.
+Also HyperOpt is trying to parallelize the process using SparkTrials class - eg. it can run multiple single-node model training jobs (eg. sklearn) in parallel on different machines.
+Note SparkTrials are not supported for distributed learning algorithms such as MLLib or Horovod, so use Trials class instead.

+Example options for search space:
+- quniform - uniform distribution between low and high, rounded to q (eg. whole numbers only)
+- uniform - value uniformly distributed between low and high
+- choice - list of values, good for categorical parameters such as activation function in DL
+- randint - random integer in a range 0 - upper
+- normal - normal distribution with mean and standard deviation

 ```python
 def objective_function(params):